Harry Winston Reviews

 Two points I should make.
 One is that we aren’t talking about comparing higher quality to lower.
 Brian Gavin’s craftsmanship and diamond quality are every bit as luxurious as that ring from Harry Winston was.
 Also, it’s not just about saving money.
 It’s about getting the best bang for your buck.
 You are sacrificing big time on what you can get.

-Here is a stunning 2.07ct Black by Brian diamond.
+Here is a stunning 2.07ct Black by Brian diamond from Brian Gavin.
 You can buy this diamond with the same setting and it still comes in cheaper than Harry Winston halo.
 That means you are sacrificing almost half the size for the Harry Winston name.
 That just doesn’t add up to me.

 There are two-tiers of Harry Winston customers.
 For anyone spending less than $1,000,000 on a ring, it just doesn’t make sense.
 You end up sacrificing so much in terms of size, you’ll end up with a ring that looks underwhelming.